Elagoht/nemo-copy-path/README.md

 # Nemo Copy Path Action

 This extension allows you to copy path of anything you selected (must be single selection) to clipboard.

+## Why There's An Action To Do This?

+To copy something's path you may copy file directly, but it gives you files itself.
+Yes, you can paste it like a string but not on everywhere.
+There's another way and it's copying current directory and merging it with files name which you can get it by entering rename mode.
+But you can't rename files you have no access.
+So you can use this extension to get file path everytime.

 ## Installation

 1. Install dependencies first.